Operating-Systems-Group/Multithreaded-Sorting-Application/README.md

 _____________________________________________________________________________________________________________
 Elizabeth Fassler: Created team project repository and readme file on Github.
 - Finished and updated sorting.c and Makefile.
+Also created video.
 _____________________________________________________________________________________________________________
 Khalid Fatani: Created the basic pseudocode for sorting.c in Github repository.
 - Created video for programming assignment 2.